wp-plugins/live-support-desk/readme.txt

 Tags: video chat, video, chat, text, call, audio, voice, WebRTC, chatting, support, live, solution, Bistri, desk, connect, embed, widget
 Requires at least: 3.0.1
 Tested up to: 4.0.1
-Stable tag: 1.3.5
+Stable tag: 1.3.6
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Just one click for your visitors to contact your support in real time and choose the media you prefer: voice, text or video chat.
+Just one click from your own website to contact your support in real time by the media you prefer : chat, voice and/or video.
 Install it for free!

 == Description ==

 Live Support Desk puts voice, text, and video chats right in your WordPress site.
-It’s quick and easy to set up and use.
-Our plugin is designed to work whether you are on your own or have a team of agents.
-This is the live support solution for everybody.
+Designed to work whether you are on your own or have a support team of agents.
+Quick and easy to install.

-*   Our intuitive configuration menu lets you quickly insert live chat windows right into the your site.
-You just select your preferences and the short code is generated for you.
+*   Easy to install : our intuitive configuration menu lets you quickly insert live chat windows right into the your site.
+Just select your preferences and the short code is generated for you.

-*   When people visit your site they’ll see clickable chat windows right in the pages you choose.
+*   Simple for your visitors : when people visit your site they’ll see clickable chat windows right in the pages you choose.
 One click and they’re connected to someone who is ready to help them out.
 This all happens without a visitor ever needing to download an external application or leave your site.

-*   You can control every aspect of the chat.
-Choose between video and voice chats, or even text only chats.
-You can also choose to enable or disable text chatting as part of your voice or video chats.
-The plugin also allows you to use different chat styles in different pages.
+*   Control every aspect of the chat : Different chat styles can be selected between text only or video and voice chats.
+Choose to enable or disable text chatting as part of your voice or video chats.
+Use different chat styles in different pages.
+In addition, choose whether or not to give your visitors and agents control of their media functions, such as cutting their web cam or audio feed with just the click of a button.

-*   Our clean, neutral interface looks natural in the page.
+*   White brand : our clean, neutral interface looks natural in the page.
 Customize everything from the size of the display to the features that appear in the window.

-*   Add agent logins and define their roles.
-Specify which chat windows are designated to which roles and streamline requests to the right agents.

-*   Set up an agent chat window so that you don’t even have to give employees access to your WordPress Dashboard.
-An agent only has to log into one page to receive any chat requests they are assigned to handle.
+*   Adapted to your organisation : Add agent logins and define their roles and streamline requests to the right agents.
+Set up an agent chat window to receive any chat requests they are assigned to handle.
+So no need to give employees access to your WordPress Dashboard.

-*   Choose whether or not to give your visitors and agents control of their media functions, such as cutting their web cam or audio feed with just the click of a button.

-*   You can use a waiting queue that lets clients know their place in line.
-For smaller businesses you can even use a regular Accept/Ignore request management style that notifies you when somebody wants to chat.

-*   When nobody is online you can choose to display a custom page in place of the chat window.
+*   Adapted to your process : Use a waiting queue that lets clients know their place in line or use a regular Accept/Ignore request management style that notifies you when somebody wants to chat.
+Possibility to display a custom page in place of the chat window when nobody is on line.

-*   This plugin provides you with the tools you need for providing personal, quick, and easy support.

-Download the plugin right here in the WordPress Plugin Directory.

-You can also check out our website for more details about our plugin and plans: http://plugins.bistri.com/
+For more details, check out our website http://plugins.bistri.com/

 == Installation ==

-This is how to set up the Live Support Desk plugin right from WordPress.

-= Installing from your WordPress Dashboard =
+= From your WordPress Dashboard =

-*   Click Install Now on the plugin page.
+*   Click "Install Now" on the plugin page.

-*   Once you’ve installed Live Support Desk, find it in your installed plugins tab and click Activate.
+*   From installed plugins tab, click "Activate".

 = From WordPress.org =

-*   Download Live Support Desk from the WordPress Plugin Directory.
+*   Download Live Support Desk plugin.

-*   Go to your dashboard and click Add New in the plugins tab.
+*   From your dashboard, click "Add New" in the plugins tab.

-*   Click Upload Plugin and select the Live Support Desk .zip from your downloaded files.
+*   Click "Upload Plugin" > select the Live Support Desk .zip from your downloaded files.

-*   Click Install Now.

-*   Once installed, click Activate to get started.
+*   Click "Install Now" and once installed, click "Activate".

-= Configuration From WordPress Dashboard =

-= Account Creation =
+= Quick Start =

-*   Hover over the Live Support Desk tab in your WordPress Dashboard.

-*   Click on Manage Account.
+*   Go to "Live Support Desk" > "Manage Account" > "Signup" and create your account.

-*   Enter the necessary information to create your account and submit.
+*   Don't forget to confirmed your account creation !

-*   You'll be prompted to create an application.
-Enter the applicable information and create the application.
-The referrer is the domain that you’d like to use the plugin on.

-= You’ll be given an API Key when you create the application. =
+*   Go to  "Manage Account" > "Create Application".

+*   Once the application has been created, copy the API Key.

-*   Copy the API Key to paste in your settings page.
+*   Go to "Settings" > "Live Support Desk" and paste the API Key in the appropriate field.

-= Settings =

-*   Once you've set up your account and application, hover over the settings tab in your Dashboard and select Live Support Desk.

-*   Paste the API Key from the previous page where it says API Key.
-This enables us to connect and secure chat requests that go through your site.

-*   After you’ve entered your key in the designated space on the settings page you can begin to configure the rest of the settings.
+*   Don't forget to save the settings !

+*   Now you must create the "Support" page, this is the page that will be used by the customers to require assistance:

+    *   create a new page and click on the button with the label "Live Support Desk" above the text editor.

+    *   in the popup, set the field "type" to "customer", then click on "insert" and finally save the page.

+*   Then, you must create the "Agent" page, this is the page that will be used by agents to manage/answer support requests.

+    *   declare an agent (the person who had the ability to answer to support requests): go to "Live Support Desk" > "Add agent" and create a new agent.

+    *   create a new page and click on the button with the label "Live Support Desk" above the text editor.

+    *   in the popup, set the field "type" to "agent", then click on "insert" and finally save the page.

+*   Now it’s set up and ready to go !

-= Request Management Settings =
+= Advanced Settings =

+*   Go to "Live Support Desk" > "Settings" and configure the following options:

+    *   Unavailable Message: Choose the page what you’d like to display when there is no agent online.

+    *   Request Management Style, this decides how incoming support requests are handled by your agents:

+        *   waiting Queue: put requests in a first come, first served queue.
+Agents will just click on a prompt to connect to the next request.

+        *   direct Connect: when requests come in, agents will have the opportunity to Accept/Ignore the request.

+    *   Screen Sharing: No mandatory to start.
+For more information on how to set up screen sharing, check out the How-to on that subject in our website.

+*   Save changes.

+== Frequently Asked Questions ==

+= CAN I HAVE SOME EXPLANATIONS ABOUT SETTINGS ? =

-*   Unavailable Message: Choose what you’d like to display when there is nobody available for a chat.
-Essentially, the option you select will be what appears instead of the chat window if you or an agent isn’t online.
+*   Unavailable Message: Choose the option what you’d like to display when there is no agent online.

 *   Request Management Style: This decides how incoming chat requests are handled by your agents.

-*Select Waiting Queue to use a style that will put requests in a first come, first served queue.
+*   Waiting Queue : put requests in a first come, first served queue.
 Agents will just click on a prompt to connect to the next request.
-Select Direct Connect to use a style that's more like a traditional call.
-When requests come in, agents will have the opportunity to Accept/Ignore the request.*
+Direct Connect : when requests come in, agents will have the opportunity to Accept/Ignore the request.*

-*   Screen Sharing: You don’t have to do this to start using Live Support Desk.
-If you’d like information on how to set up screen sharing, check out the How-to on that subject in our website.
+*   Screen Sharing: No mandatory to start.
+For more information on how to set up screen sharing, check out the How-to on that subject in our website.

-*   Once you click save changes you can start using Live Support Desk right away.
-It is set up and ready to go.

-== Frequently Asked Questions ==

 = WHERE DO I FIND MY API KEY? =